Tulane University of Louisiana Data & Information Overview

 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Tulane, approximately 26% of students took out student loans averaging $7,913 a year.
 That adds up to $31,652 over four years for those students.

-How Much Money Do Tulane Graduates Make?students who graduate with a bachelor's degree from Tulane make about $61,700 a year during their first few years of employment after graduation.
-That's great news for Tulane students since it is 55% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Tulane Graduates Make?students who graduate from Tulane with a bachelor's degree go on to jobs where they make an average salary of $56,999 in their early years.
+This is good news for future Tulane graduates since it is 34% more than the average college graduate's salary of $42,485 per year.

 Location of Tulane University of Louisiana